 At Key Stage 4, all students fulfil the traditional, academic curriculum by studying English, Maths, Science and a Humanity subject with learners encouraged to study the full EBACC offer.
 A personalised and inclusive curriculum is at the heart of our Key Stage 4 offer and therefore we ensure that students have access to a range of appropriate qualifications that allow them post-16 opportunities and social mobility.

 Our priorities are personified by the breadth of experiences that students are offered at Hadley Learning Community.
 This ranges from developing their talent in sports up to national level, participating at performing arts, including through a partnership with Birmingham Conservatoire and competing nationally in STEM activities to Duke of Edinburgh and our Project Hadley programme.
-Alongside this, students are provided with a thorough careers programme to raise their aspirations and capitalise on the opportunities available to t
+Alongside this, students are provided with a thorough careers programme to raise their aspirations and capitalise on the opportunities available to them.

 Our formative assessments is underpinned by research from the Education Endowment Fund (EEF) and is designed to support students in achieving fluency in each subject.
-This means that in lessons pupils are quizzed on prior knowledge in order to embed this knowledge in their long term memory.
+This means that in lessons pupils are quizzed on prior knowledge in order to embed this knowledge in their long-term memory.
 This frees up their working memory to attend to current learning.
 We foster a culture of high challenge, low threat because it is when we feel safe at a deep level that we are prepared to risk things and have a go (Mary Myatt).

 We are particularly conscious of the role that literacy and vocabulary plays in unlocking the whole curriculum.
 Our teachers explicitly teach the meaning of subject-specific language, and we expect lessons to contain challenging reading and writing.
-We also encourage all pupils to read widely and provide guided reading lists to students, parents and carers.

-Knowledge organisers provide students with key information in each subject, broken down by half-term, enabling them to memorise the core knowledge they require in order to be able to perform higher-level functions such as analysis and evaluation.
+Knowledge organisers provide students with key information in each subject, broken down by topic enabling them to memorise the core knowledge they require in order to be able to perform higher-level functions such as analysis and evaluation.